How much does Inky cost?

 Yes.
 When you compose a message, you can send it from any of your accounts.
 Messages sent using Inky look exactly the same as if you had sent them using your provider’s web site.

-Are you working on Inky for mobile and linux?
+Are you working on Inky for Android and linux?

 Yes!
-We are currently testing our iPhone and iPad versions, and are making great progress on our Android and Linux versions.
-These native iOS and Android apps will have the features of desktop Inky as well as touchscreen capabilities.
+We are currently testing our Android version.
+The Android app will have the features of desktop Inky as well as touchscreen capabilities.
 Our goal is for you to have one login for all your email accounts on all your devices.
+We will start on linux after we have finished releasing the Android version.
 Please sign up here for updates on these releases: http://eepurl.com/Bfzw1

 How can I get help with Inky or send feedback?